cont-limno/SpectralClustering4Regions/README.md

 ## Data

-Get data from the LTER data portal and unzip to the same directory as the code.
-It should include the following files:

-* terrData.csv
-* freshData.csv
-* NB_18876.csv
-* IslandIdx.csv
-* latLong18876.csv
+The data required to run the example code is in the `data` folder.
+It is mirrored on the LTER data store at:

-## Documentation
+## Documentation and Examples

-See the pdf in the Documentation folder
+See `Spec_Doc.pdf` file

+## References